Le Bar-sur-Loup: Gallery

-Population
+Demographics

+Its inhabitants are known as Aubarnais in French – Aubarnenc in Occitan – or simply Barois.

 Legend

 During Lent, a count in Le Bar held a party during which all the guests died.
 A danse macabre was painted to commemorate this divine punishment.
 It shows Death as an archer, firing arrows at the guests.
 Ghosts rise from the mouths of the corpses in the form of small, naked people, who are weighed in a balance held by Saint Michael (sitting at the feet of Christ).
 The ghosts are sent into the jaws of a monster, representing the entrance to hell.